scalacenter/bloop/docs/build-tools/sbt.md

 [success] Generated '/disk/foo/.bloop/foo-custom-config.json'.
 ```

+A custom configuration that extends `Test` (or `IntegrationTest`) is exported as a test
+project, so `bloop test foo-custom-config` runs its suites and editors such as Metals offer
+them as runnable tests.
+Configurations that extend only `Compile` are exported as libraries.

 ### Enable sbt project references

 Source dependencies are not well supported in sbt.
 Nonetheless, if you use them in your build and